£10 BONUS OFFER: Earn easy cash by watching videos, playing games, and entering surveys.

 He may not want you to know this but Skint Dad, who I call Ricky, is not the easiest person to live with.

-I’m not just talking about the random dirty socks I find occasionally in the bedroom, or the wet towel he leaves over the banister after a shower, or the fact that he never, ever, replaces the toilet roll on the holder.
+I’m not just talking about the random dirty socks I find occasionally in the bedroom, or the wet towel he leaves over the bannister after a shower, or the fact that he never, ever, replaces the toilet roll on the holder.

 Ricky doesn’t stop.
 He goes to bed late.
 Gets up at a time I never knew existed.
 Has ideas, ideas, ideas and talks about them all, at the same time, consistently.

-When we try to have (what I think is a sensible discussion) it quickly turns off topic and we end up talking about a million other things.
+When we try to have (what I think is a sensible discussion) it quickly turns off-topic and we end up talking about a million other things.
 Ricky has his way to get what he wants.
 I know how he does it.
 I can stop him and get what I want but, in the moment, it’s hard to realise that he’s done it again.

 Ricky is the ying to my yang!